wendellabino07/portfolio/README.md

     <div>
         <h3><a href="https://github.com/wendellabino07/linearModellingLaptops.git">Regression Analysis on Laptops Using Linear Modelling</a></h3>
         <p>
-            With Mr. Remus Guderian Yap, we were tasked to do a regression analysis on whatever dataset that we can think of.
+            We were tasked to do a regression analysis on whatever dataset that we can think of.
 Eventually, we landed on laptop prices datasets.
 Through the use of linear modelling and other concepts taught in class, we analyzed which properties of a laptop affect the price.
 Through carefully setting up the predictors and the price (what is being predicted), we were able to get insights on what properties of the laptop that we should look out for.
 For full details, check out